 Sites are simple here and facilities are limited with just toilets and BBQs available.
 Activities onsite include swimming, kayaking or fishing in the river.
 Campers can also enjoy campfires as well as bring their pets.

-If you’re after a simple and quiet campsite close to Brisbane, Sharp Park River Bend is one to check out.
+If you’re after a simple and quiet campsite close to Brisbane, Sharp Park River Bend is one to check out for bush camping, Brisbane area offers.

 Location: 3069-3095 Beechmont Rd, Witheren

-Distance from Brisbane CBD: 84 kms / Around 1 hours drive
+Distance from Brisbane CBD: 84 km / Around 1 hours drive

 Flanagan’s Reserve Bush Camping